Weekend Update: Colin Jost and Michael Che (2014–present)

-As of season 43, at the end of each Christmas show and season finale, Jost and Che do joke swaps, where they read jokes that the other had written for each other.
-The lone exception was during season 47, when Jost was absent during the Christmas episode; and they didn't do a joke swap during the season finale.
-There was also no joke swap for season 48's Christmas episode.
+For the Thanksgiving episode in 2015, Jost and Che did a joke swap, where they each read a joke written for them by the other.
+Since season 44 in 2018, at the end of each Christmas show and season finale (except for season 47 and 48) Jost and Che have continued this segment, with both of them reading multiple jokes written by the other (except for the season 45 finale, where only Jost read a joke written by Che).
+During the segment, Jost's jokes for Che regularly consist of Che acting sleazy, often including bestiality and child sexual abuse, while Che forces Jost to say highly racist and sexist jokes, sometimes at the expense of his wife Scarlett Johansson, and to make him defend controversial figures such as Woody Allen and Harvey Weinstein.
+In 2024, Johansson was present in Studio 8H during the segment and reacted to Jost deliver jokes centered around the recent birth of their child.

 Due to COVID-19 issues, the December 18, 2021 episode was filmed with no audience and a limited cast and crew.
 Weekend Update was still performed, but Jost was not part of the episode's cast, as he had tested positive for COVID.
 Tina Fey made a surprise guest appearance to fill in for Jost; due to the reduced staff, the segment was performed on chairs placed on the main stage rather than its usual newsroom set.

+For the 2025 SNL50: The Anniversary Special, many familiar faces returned to the Update desk, including Bobby Moynihan who reprised his popular character, Drunk Uncle, Cecily Strong who returned as, The Girl You Wish You Hadn't Started a Conversation with at a Party, and Bill Murray, who appeared to offer his ranking of the best ever Weekend Update Anchors, listing: "10.
+Colin Quinn, 9.
+Kevin Nealon, 8.
+Dennis Miller, 7.
+Seth Meyers, 6.
+Fey and Jimmy Fallon, 5.
+Fey and Poehler, 4.
+Chevy Chase, 3.
+Jane Curtin and Dan Aykroyd, 2.
+Norm Macdonald, 1.
+His brother Brian Doyle-Murray."

 Timeline

 A total of 32 people have anchored the Weekend Update desk.
 Below is a complete list of any and all who have served as an anchor at one time or another, and the season(s) in which they served.
 Note that throughout most of 1984, different cast members, special guests, or the weekly host handled the task.
 Those individuals (denoted in italics) are also listed below.